top of page

 • a few more minutes (or hours) in bed on the weekends

-Or maybe you feel energized and motivated by the holidays and are pumped for planning and attending parties, shopping, or being creative with indoor activities like crafting.
+Or maybe you feel energized and motivated by the change of season and are pumped for the upcoming holidays, planning and attending parties, switching to indoor tasks and activities, or fall/winter sports.
 Either way, it's important to notice and honor what your body is calling for and allow it to go through the season.
-We're not robots, we're not meant to eat, exercise, or perform the same way every single day, all year long.
+We're not robots; we're not meant to eat, exercise, or perform the same way every single day, all year long.
 It's completely natural to feel and need different things throughout the year, month, or even the week.
-(Did you know that energy levels can shift depending on what phase of the menstrual cycle women are in and influence what type of food, workout, social interactions, etc, we're in the mood for?).
+(Did you know that energy levels can shift depending on what phase of the menstrual cycle women are in and influence what type of food, workout, social interactions, etc, we are in the mood for?).

 But it can be difficult to accept this.
 It's easy to set expectations for how productive we're supposed to be, how much we're supposed to exercise, what types of foods we're supposed to be eating (and not eating), and so on.
 And when we don't meet those expectations, we default to feeling "lazy," or like we failed and need to "get back on track."
 Sometimes we do just need a break from our typical routine but other times we might need to tweak our routine to meet our current needs.